moreApi/SARBUnity/README.md

 Network client to connect to TCP sockets to receive and send data.

+Network server that this project can connect to: https://github.com/Skotvold/SARB-SandboxAR

 # Updates
 Bug fix:
 Fixed the issue with the client freezing.